LAST UPDATED: 11th January 2023 by The Editorial Team

-Summary: Wiring an exterior wall light: Learn how to wire an exterior wall light, prepare a new lighting circuit, fit a boxed light fitting, fit a bracketed light fitting, install an inside switch, and fit an outside switch.
+Summary: Step by step guide and video wiring an exterior wall light: Learn how to wire an exterior wall light, prepare a new lighting circuit, fit a boxed light fitting, fit a bracketed light fitting, install an inside switch, and fit an outside switch.

 The safest way to install a wall light is to run a spur from the indoor lighting circuit.
 It is also possible to run the spur from a socket outlet on the ring-main via an FCU.
 The switch should be placed on the inside of the wall and you will need weatherproof light fittings designed for mounting on an outdoor wall.

 - Cut off the power supply to the relevant circuit from the consumer unit.